-DHA is an omega-3 fatty acid made from another fatty acid called alpha-linolenic acid (ALA).
-ALA is found predominantly in flaxseed oil (also known as linseed) and hemp seed oil.
-Green leafy vegetables, soybeans, walnuts, and canola oil have small amounts of omega-3 fatty acids.
+DHA is an omega-3 fatty acid found mostly in the brain, retina, and in sperm.
+It plays an important role in vision.
 Omega-3 fatty acids are beneficial because they provide fluidity to cell membranes and improve communication between brain cells.
-Omega-3s also reduce the clotting ability of platelets, thus potentially decreasing the incidence of heart attacks and strokes.
+They also reduce the clotting ability of platelets, thus potentially decreasing the incidence of heart attacks and strokes.
 Two very important omega-3 fatty acids are eicosapentanoic acid (EPA) and docosahexanoic acid (DHA).
 They are found in seafood, especially mackerel, salmon, striped bass, rainbow trout, halibut, tuna, and sardines.
 Supplements of fish oils that contain EPA and DHA are sold over the counter.
 DHA is also sold by itself, usually from an algae source.
-In the body, DHA is found mostly in the brain, retina, and in sperm.
-DHA plays an important role in vision.

 Mind Power Rx is a sophisticated cognitive formula.
 It combines a delicate